furatmalkawi29/data-structures-and-algorithms/javascript/tree/README.md

 - Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.

+- **Code Challenge 16**
+- Write an instance method called find-maximum-value.
+Without utilizing any of the built-in methods available to your language, return the maximum value stored in the tree.

 <br>
 <br>